I would like to learn more about:

 Please read the following instructions carefully and refer to them as you complete the application.
 Specific instructions for completing a question or item are provided in the application.
 However, as this application is used for several different programs, some of these instructions are not applicable to the Japan-IMF Program and some parts are not required.
 All of the instructions specific to JISP are noted in the steps below.

 Item 30 - Additional Information: Please include a list of all the institutions to which you are applying and the date when you expect to be notified.
-Do not attach a resume or CV
+You may attach a resume or CV.

 Item 40 - University Preferences- Most Highly Preferred Institutions: This section is not applicable to JISP.
 Do not enter anything here.